IIDA-Institute/autoscaler/multidimensional-pod-autoscaler/KEP.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+### MPA as a Recommender Only

+An alternative option is to have MPA just as a recommender.
+For VPA, based on the support of the customized recommender, MPA can be implemented as a recommender to write to a VPA object.
+Then VPA updater and admission controller will actuate the recommendation.
+For HPA, additional support for alternative recommenders is needed so MPA can write scaling recommendations to the HPA object as well.

+- Pros:
+  - Less work and easier maintenance in the future
+  - Simple especially when vertical and horizontal are two completely independent control loops
+- Cons:
+  - Additional support from HPA (enabling customized recommenders) is needed which requires update in the upstream Kubernetes
+  - Hard to coordinate/synchronize when horizontal and vertical scaling states and decisions are kept in different places (i.e., HPA and VPA object)

+### Vertical Scaling Action Actuation

+An alternative option considered for vertical scaling action actuation is to force configuration rolling update directly from MPA Updater to the application Deployment and consistently change the source of truth at App CR that stores the application Deployment configurations.
+ORM App CR allows the actuator to manage the resources (i.e., vertical and horizontal scaling).

+- Pros:
+  - Keeps both vertical and horizontal scaling executions together
+  - No need to use webhooks (extra overhead)
+- Con:
+  - Too many App CRs to manage
+  - Could overload etcd as there might be frequency state changes (vertical scaling)
+  - Needs to manually ensure consistency between App CR and the execution to the Application Deployment
+  - Needs to take care of the authentication and authorization